pranshugaba/hugo-website/content/now/index.md

 ## TIFR

 I am a PhD student in Theoretical Computer Science at [TIFR, Mumbai](https://www.tcs.tifr.res.in/).
-I am working on a project on Stochastic Window Mean-payoff Games with [Prof.&nbsp;Shibashis&nbsp;Guha](https://www.tifr.res.in/~shibashis.guha/).

 I am attending the following courses this semester:
 - Algebra and Computation
-- Topics in the study of Markov chains
 - Computational Complexity
+- Logic, Games, and Automata
+- Algebraic Automata Theory

 ## Learning